harryjenniskens/sc1015MiniProject/README.md

 ---

 ### 📚 Dataset
-NIH Chest X-rays from [Kaggle](https://www.kaggle.com/datasets/nih-chest-xrays/data) Over 110,000 chest x-rays from over 30,000 unique patients
+Over 110,000 chest x-rays from over 30,000 unique patients, from NIH Chest X-rays dataset on [Kaggle](https://www.kaggle.com/datasets/nih-chest-xrays/data)

 ### 🧐 Problem definition
 The current average Chest X-Ray Diagnosis Accuracy of a radiologist is 94%.
 How can we use machine learning to aid doctors and enhance that accuracy?